ABOUT OUR WORK

 Increasing Awareness

-Building awareness nationally about climate impacts and resilience on Native lands.
-A team of Native Climate reporter interns will tell the story of climate change in Indian Country by reporting on climate impacts and tribal resilience on their reservations.
+Building awareness nationally about environmental impacts and resilience on Native lands.
+A team of resilience reporter interns will tell the story of resilience in Indian Country by reporting on environmental adaptation and tribal resilience on their reservations.